I spent much of my finance career chasing job titles.

 The more senior you are, the more scope you have to do this yourself.

-I often work with FDs and CFOs that go straight back to work to re-organise their teams & schedules to re-distribute work to free up their time to do what inspires them.
+I often mentor finance directors and chief financial officers that go straight back to work to re-organise their teams & schedules to re-distribute work to free up their time to do what inspires them.

 (I’ll often subtly suggest that they find out the career drivers of their team members before delegating all the stuff they don’t like to their teams – you don’t want mutiny on your hands!)